supernelis/workshop-renovating-legacy-codebase/StepsTowardsGoldenMaster.md

 rand.nextInt();                     // will always produce the exact same result
 ```

-To allow running the game with such controlled randomGenerator we must extract a runGame in the gameRunner with a random number generator as parameter.
+To allow running the game with such controlled randomGenerator we must extract (preferably using an IDE) a runGame in the gameRunner with a random number generator as parameter.

 ```java
 public static void runGame(Random rand) { ... }